clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/architect-lifecycle.rst

 Description
 ***********

-Coordinated infrastructure can be deployed to automate the life-cycle of your |CL| derivative.
+Coordinated infrastructure is deployed to automate the life-cycle of your |CL| derivative.
 We divide deployment of this infrastucture in two
 parts: *Content Workflow*; and *Release Workflow*, shown in Figure 1.
 Distro Factory manages the *Release Workflow* while capturing the requirements for maintaining a long-term release cadence.